dotnet/roslyn/docs/features/nullable-reference-types.md

 ### Assignment
 For `x = y`, the nullability of the converted type of `y` is used for `x`.
-Warnings are reported if there is a mismatch between top-level or nested nullability comparing the inferred nullability of `x` and the declared type of `y`.
+A warning is reported if there is a mismatch between top-level or nested nullability comparing the inferred nullability of `x` and the declared type of `y`.
 The warning is a W warning when assigning `?` to `!` and the target is a local.
 ```c#
 notNull = maybeNull; // assigns ?, warning